Skip to main content

 • Threaten litigation convincingly when negotiations stall

 Recent cases we’ve resolved include a $1.2M truck accident settlement and overturning a wrongful denial of no-fault benefits.
-An attorney can help navigate these complex processes.
+An attorney can help address these complex processes.

 7. Negotiation Tactics That Deliver Results